rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 product_url: cloud-servers
 ---

+This article explains MySQL and how to manage users and databases in the tool.

 ### What is MySQL?

 Databases are an organized collections of data.
 You can use them to store pure data like credit card information,